TheMonk2121/ai-dev-tasks/000_core/002_generate-tasks-TEMPLATE.md

 8. **Define quality gates** for each major milestone
 9. **Include monitoring and observability** requirements
 10. **Specify error handling** and recovery procedures
-11. **Align with backlog priorities** when planning task dependencies and effort
+11. **Align with backlog priorities** when planning task dependencies and effor
 12. **Consider impact estimates** from backlog to ensure appropriate task scope
 13. **Parse backlog table format** when provided with backlog ID
 14. **Use points-based estimation** for task effort planning